dealenx/hpccloud-kemsu/docs/general/troubleshooting.md

+---
+title: Troubleshooting
+---

 # Troubleshooting

 ## Development

 ### A front-end feature I added is not showing up

 Make sure that `npm start` is running and are you visiting the right address: `localhost:9999`. `localhost:8888` is the server version on the VM.

 ### A workflow I added is not showing up in the project options

 Make sure that you're importing your workflow description to `src/workflows/index.js` and exporting as a property of the variable `Workflows`.
-If this has not fixed it, make sure that the environment variable `NODE_ENV` is __not__ set to `test` the workflows directory will be ignored if it is.
+If this has not fixed it, make sure that the environment variable `NODE_ENV` is **not** set to `test` the workflows directory will be ignored if it is.

 ### Cannot login